Running in the test environment¶

 Notice that the final output shows the context of the error.
 An Ethernet frame should have been sent out two different ports, but the frame’s contents failed to match what was expected.
 Reading the specific text shows that the source Ethernet address did not match (look carefully above).
 In the pdb session, when we list the code we see that the previous line foolishly set the Ethernet source address to something non-sensical.
 Note that at the pdb prompt you can inspect any variable in order to figure out what’s gone wrong, and walk up and down the call stack, if necessary.

-Even more verbose output
+Even more verbose output¶

-If you’d like even more verbose output, you can add the -v (verbose) and/or -d (debug) flags to srpy.
-The -d flag may be more trouble than it’s worth since it enables all DEBUG-level log messages to be printed to the console.
+flag may be more trouble than it’s worth since it enables all DEBUG-level log messages to be printed to the console.
 If you’re really stuck trying to figure out what’s going on, however, this may be useful.

-If you don’t like pdb
+If you don’t like pdb¶

-If you don’t appreciate being dumped into the pdb debugger when something fails (maybe you’re a cretin who really just likes printf-style debugging?), you can add the --nopdb flag to srpy.
-With the --nopdb option, Switchyard will print out information about test failure, but you’ll go straight back to a command-line prompt.
+option, Switchyard will print out information about test failure, but you’ll go straight back to a command-line prompt.

-If you’d like to use a debugger, but just not pdb, you can use the --nohandle (or -e) option to tell Switchyard not to trap any exceptions, but to let them be raised normally.
+) option to tell Switchyard not to trap any exceptions, but to let them be raised normally.
 You can then catch any exceptions using an alterative debugger.
-For example, if you’d like to use the PuDB debugger, you could invoke srpy.py as follows:
+For example, if you’d like to use the PuDB

 $ python3 -m pudb.run srpy.py --nohandle ...

-Debugging Switchyard code
+Debugging Switchyard code¶

-When running Switchyard, especially in test mode, it is often very helpful to use the interactive Python debugger as you work out problems and figure things out.
-With the import of switchyard.lib.common you get a function named debugger.
-You can insert calls to the debugger function where ever you want to have an interactive debugger session start up.
+function where ever you want to have an interactive debugger session start up.
 For example, we could modify the above template program to invoke a debugger session when ever we receive a packet.

 #!/usr/bin/env python